-3. The average ROI for a CRM system is $5.60 for every dollar spent.
+- The average CRM ROI is $5.60 for every dollar spent.
 (Baseline)

-4. Per sales person, a CRM can increase revenue by a whopping 41%.
+- A CRM can increase revenue by a whopping 41% per salesperson.
 (Trackvia)

 1. Lead Management

-Sales reps can automatically capture leads from multiple sources and segment them according to characteristics such as demographics, buying behaviour, tastes, preferences etc. By getting key insights from the marketing department, salespersons can accelerate the sales process by tailoring the response to each individual lead.
+Sales reps can automatically capture leads from multiple sources and segment them according to characteristics such as demographics, buying behavior, tastes, and preferences; this can be done through the Leads Module in CRM.
+By getting key insights from the marketing department, salespersons can enhance the sales process by tailoring their response to each individual lead.

 Being able to move leads through the entire sales funnel is a challenging task and lead management is a feature that can simplify this task.

 The activity management feature makes the life of sales reps easier by keeping a record of all their activities including performed & scheduled ones.
 This functionality of CRM reduces the chance of missing an opportunity.
 It keeps track of all scheduled meetings, calls, tasks etc., and provides a holistic view so that nothing is left unattended.
 Moreover, you can also utilize CRM and Telephony integration to easily make calls and provide the best customer service.
 Sales professionals can also set priority against their scheduled activities and are notified each time a task such as a call or meeting is due.

 3. Centralized Data